DiddiLeija/DiddiLeija.github.io/index.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G3AL6D6)

-Visit my Ko-fi page for leaving me a tip!
-Check out more info [right here](kofi).
+If you think my work is nice, and want to support me with your cents, you can visit my Ko-fi page for leaving me a tip!
+Check out more info about this page [at the "Info about my Ko-fi page" article I wrote](kofi).

 ----